Do Better ImageNet Models Transfer Better?: Discussion

 The last decade of computer vision research has demonstrated the superiority of image features learned from data over generic, hand-crafted features.
 Before the rise of convolutional neural networks, most approaches to image understanding relied on hand-engineered feature descriptors \cite{lowe1999object,dalal2005histograms,bay2008speeded}.
 Krizhevsky et al. \cite{krizhevsky2012imagenet} showed that, given the training data provided by ImageNet \cite{deng2009imagenet}, features learned by convolutional neural networks could substantially outperform these hand-engineered features.
 Soon after, it became clear that intermediate representations learned from ImageNet also provided substantial gains over hand-engineered features when transferred to other tasks \cite{donahue2014decaf,razavian2014cnn}.

 Is the general enterprise of learning widely-useful features doomed to suffer the same fate as feature engineering?
 Given differences between datasets \cite{torralba2011unbiased}, it is not entirely surprising that features learned on one dataset benefit from some amount of adaptation when applied to another.
-However, given the history of attempts to build general natural-image feature descriptors, it is surprising that features learned from a large natural-image dataset cannot always be profitably adapted to much smaller natural-image datasets.
-ImageNet weights provide a starting point for features on a new classification task, but perhaps what is needed is a way to learn \textit{how} to adapt features.
+However, given the history of attempts to build general natural-image feature descriptors, it is surprising that common transfer learning approaches cannot always profitably adapt features learned from a large natural-image to a much smaller natural-image dataset.

+ImageNet weights provide a starting point for features on a new classification task, but perhaps what is needed is a way to learn adaptable features.
 This problem is closely related to few-shot learning \cite{lake2015human,vinyals2016matching,ravi2016optimization,snell2017prototypical,finn2017model,snell2017prototypical,mishra2017meta}, but these methods are typically evaluated with training and test classes from the same distribution.
-It remains to be seen whether methods can be developed or repurposed to adapt visual representations learned from ImageNet to provide larger benefits across natural image tasks.
+Common few-shot learning methods do not seem to outperform classifiers trained on fixed features when domain shift is present \cite{chen2018a}, but it may be possible to obtain better results with specialized methods \cite{dong2018domain} or by combining few-shot learning methods with fine-tuning \cite{scott2018adapted}.
+It thus remains to be seen whether methods can be developed or repurposed to adapt visual representations learned from ImageNet to provide larger benefits across natural image tasks.